josecared/ZeroCode-VirtualMultiplexing/README.md

 The datasets, models and output generated are not incluided in this repository since they too large for GitHub, to access them they are added as links to Google Drive.

+## Acknowledgements
+Work produced with the support of a 2023 Leonardo Grant for Scientific Research and Cultural Creation, BBVA Foundation